HarvardMapCollection/latinx-community-theaters/index.md

 The use of subway maps in this projects serves to explain a more contemporary problem of distance within the context of 21st century gentrification.
 As a result, it was important to reflect the ways that the Latinx community might once have commuted more easily to the theatres that were located closer to the center of the subway system which revolved heavily around the island of Manhattan.
 While the map shows the Latinx population as it existed in 2000, the subway map overlay is representative of the current NYC subway system.
 The consequences are that the Latinx population is represented as having more access to long established spaces than they actually do.

-### On using census data

-## Where Are All the New York Latines
-... and how come they're in these spaces?

-- Lower East Side/Loisaida
-- Upper West Side --> Washington Heights
-- South Bronx
-- Northern Queens
-- Brooklyn

 ## Where Are Latines Being Portrayed?
 ...and who is portraying them